Together. For life.

 Michele Soto is responsible for community engagement, event planning and volunteer coordination, along with day-to-day operations for The Arizona Pet Project.

 “Working directly with people and pets is my passion.
 To assist with people who are trying their hardest to solve pet homelessness is not only rewarding, but an honor.”

-Michele was in animal welfare for eight years with both the Arizona Humane Society and AAWL, before transitioning to human services with the Sojourner Center.
+Michele was in animal welfare for nine years with both the Arizona Humane Society and AAWL, before transitioning to human services with the Sojourner Center.
 She returned to her original passion by taking on the role of Administrative Coordinator for The Arizona Pet Project in 2014.
 In her spare time, Michele enjoys reading and spending time with her family and pets, including her three cats (Henry, Edgar, Tyrion), and dog (Walt).

 Shelter Intervention Counselor